dirac-lee/dirac-lee/README.md

 <!--my introduction start-->

 <!-- The one on the left is [dirac-lee](https://github.com/dirac-lee), he will speak for me in the virtual world. -->
-> You can find how to contact me in the following paltform icon url.
-You can follow me to find something more interesting.

 - 🔭 I’m currently working on ORM framework GDAL, and more interesting project can be found at [My GitHub repos](https://github.com/dirac-lee?tab=repositories).
 - 🤔 Only one things make me moved. <i>Bring Autonomous Driving into Real Life</i>.
 To solve the long tail problem and to optimize mass production performance is the goal.